marioy47/blog-site/src/content/blog/javascript-promises-tricks/index.md

 tags: [ javascript, promises, async, await, iifi ]
 ---

-# Javascript Promises, Async and Await tips and tricks

 So you hear about all the time about JavaScipt's [event loop](https://www.youtube.com/watch?v=8aGhZQkoFbQ) and how the it's an event driven single threaded programming language.
 But you don't fully grasp the implications of that statement until you start working with async code like calling an external API with the `fetch` function.

 When you work with asynchronous code you have delve into the world of callbacks or promises.